 - 1 pound lean ground turkey

 - 3 tablespoons gochugang

-- 1 tablespoon low sodium soy say, tamari for gluten-free
+- 1 tablespoon low sodium soy sauce or tamari

 - 1 tablespoon rice vinegar

 - 1 teaspoon sesame oil